F0lak/dm_open_ref/ref/notes/projection-matrix.md

 In a regular affine transform, w always stays at 1.
-In projection you can think of w as a distance from the \"camera\".
-1 is where objects are their \"normal\" size.
+In projection you can think of w as a distance from the "camera".
+1 is where objects are their "normal" size.
 If you make the z value affect w\' by setting zw, you basically make an object look smaller at higher z values.

 This is a simple projection matrix where x,y,z are left untouched, but there\'s a projection effect.
-The \"D\" value is how far away the \"camera\" is from z=0, so a point at z=D looks like it\'s twice as far away.
+The "D" value is how far away the "camera" is from z=0, so a point at z=D looks like it\'s twice as far away.
     1  0  0  0
     0  1  0  0